Close Menu

 Speaking of enemies, there is a certain hammer-wielding foe very early on that feels quick and impossible to approach, at first.
 It has a long reach and stands right over a ledge.
 The secret to fighting this type of enemy, and most others, is to get in really close on it before attacking.
 It’s counterintuitive, to a degree.
 You wouldn’t think that standing between the enemy and the end of its hammer would be a safe strategy.
 But in fact, it’s the safest and fastest way to take them down without taking damage.

 This hint will not only get you through early sections without taking damage, but it will also help you reach a secret area or two otherwise guarded by these be-hammered foes.
 Beyond the hammers, though, you only have close-range attacks to begin MIO: Memories of Orbit, anyway.
-Getting in close on any enemy, unleashing a full attack combo, and then jumping away to safety is the key to early fights with standard and boss enemies.
+Getting in close to any enemy, unleashing a full-attack combo, and then jumping away to safety is the key to early fights against standard and boss enemies.

 4) You Don’t Need Your HUD